 In 1937, Japan attacked China and embarked on its conquest of the east.
 The military establishment appropriated the bushido cult.
 The old values of absolute loyalty and honor until death were resurrected.
 The Japanese film industry turned out samurai films during the war.
 In 1942, the Japanese navy commissioned a massive new battleship and named it the Musashi.
 It was so important to the fleet that Emperor Hirohito visited it.
 Once again the sword was raised in battle, not as a weapon, but a symbol connecting the modern soldier to his noble past.

 The old samurai rituals of drinking sake and military ceremony on the eve of battle returned, reinforcing loyalty and bonding the soldiers in death.
 Many Japanese were captured, but many, like the samurai, chose death and took their own lives.
 In 1943, suicide had become a form of combat.
 Inspired by patriotism and samurai ideal, they were called Kamikaze, pilots of the divine wind.
 Their mission was to attack, not with bombs, but with themselves, deliberately crashing their planes into American ships.

 The final sacrifice came in August 1945, when the A-bomb was dropped on Hiroshima.
-Over 140,000 people were killed.
-Just three days later, more than 80,000 people died in Nagasaki.
+140,000 people were killed.
+3 days later, 80,000 died in Nagasaki.
 Japan surrendered, and the Pacific War was over.
-After the war, Japanese corporations took to the values of Miyamoto Musashi in the samurai way.
+After the war, Japanese corporations took to the values of Musashi in the samurai way.
 The Book of Five Rings became the business bible for an emerging economic superpower.